King-of-Spades/AppCenter-Samples/readme.md

 # AppCenter/Test samples
 These samples are preconstructed to demonstrate how each test framework included can be used along with a demo app in AppCenter/Test.
-Where practical they are also compatible with Xamarin Test Cloud.

 Primary documentation for AppCenter/Test is available here: https://docs.microsoft.com/en-us/appcenter/test-cloud/